kvelcich/hyper-kev/README.md

 **`$ git clone git@github.com:kvelcich/hyper-kev.git ~/.hyper_plugins/local`**

-**Note:** If you're using Windows Subsystem for Linux (WSL) you'll need to instead place that under your Windows uesr directory.
+**Note:** If you're using Windows Subsystem for Linux (WSL) you'll need to instead clone the repository into the Hyper App Data folder.
 For example into:
 `/mnt/c/Users/kev/AppData/Roaming/Hyper/.hyper_plugins/local`

 Then simply add **hyper-kev** as a local plugin within your `.hyper.js` file.